You can’t find peace by hiding from life

 Just as being in an emergency or disaster will show us aspects of who we are, our interactions with a horse reveal our core approach to life.
+Horses produce varying reactions in us: fear, intimidation, awe, trust, and anxiety.
+Our responses to them telegraph what lurks below the surface of what we project to the world.
 When challenged or confronted, do you put up your fists, rush to the front line, resist, or become paralyzed?

-It is a common belief a dog can smell fear.
-A horse has an equal skill of perception.
+It is a common belief that dogs can smell fear.
+Horses have an equal skill of perception.
 Their lives depend on their ability to read their environment.
-As prey animals, horses are hyper-sensitive.
+As prey animals, horses are hypersensitive.
 With the sensitivity to feel a single fly on their back, they can feel every nuance in our bodies, physically, emotionally, consciously, and subconsciously.
+All interaction in life is about communication, with actions speaking louder than words.
+Therefore, when speaking in a language horses can understand, nonverbal communication is the first thing we need to learn.

 Learning to be precise through physical expression comes from understanding who we are.

+A common complaint with riders is that the horse does not respond to my cues.
+This is the first indicator that the lines are not precise.
 Riders often blame the horse for doing the wrong thing.
-A world-renowned trainer, Tom Dorrance, disagrees, saying There are no bad horses, just imperfect humans.
-Because of a horse’s hyper-awareness, mixed messages confuse them making them reactive.
+A world-renowned trainer, Tom Dorrance, says There are no bad horses, just imperfect humans.
+Because of a horse’s hyper-awareness, mixed messages confuse them, making them reactive.

 We blame the horse for being headstrong, inadequately trained, and stupid, yet we, the rider, failed to communicate clearly.
 When we are definitive about what we are asking for, the results come back to us with clarity.
+The responsibility lies within our ability to respond clearly.

 One of my riding students was a very successful, wealthy businesswoman.
 She was small in stature yet confident in life, used to getting her way.
 Yet, she was insecure about her inability to ride.
 Her insecurity was expressed through the dominance she tried to exert over the horse.
-Just as she moved through life, deligating and commanding her subordinates, she thought she could use the same tactics with a 1000 lbs horse.
+Just as she moved through life, deligating and commanding her subordinates, she thought she could use the same tactics with a 1000-pound horse.
 And it was backfiring.

 When I asked her to refrain from manhandling the horse, she argued with me, denying she was doing it at all, then acquiesced, justifying she had to stay in control.
 Those words revealed who she was.